Betoken/Whitepaper/BetokenWhitepaper.md

 All investments should be sold before the end of the decision-making phase, or one's staked Kairos would be lost.

 After the decision-making phase is over, a certain proportion (20%) of total profits and is set aside as commission and distributed among Kairo holders proportional to the amount they hold.
-A certain proportion of fund assets (0.2%) is also set aside and distributed among Kairo holders.
+A certain proportion of fund assets (0.1%) is also set aside and distributed among Kairo holders, and another 0.1% is paid to Betoken's developers to fund future support.
 In addition, an exit fee (3%) is charged whenever one withdraws funds.

 ### 1.3 Additional Reasons of Why Betoken Will be Successful